-Be sure to check out more of my gluten-free cookie recipes including my gluten-free chewy chocolate chip cookies, lemon almond flour cookies, gluten-free butter cookies and for something new and different my cinnamon mesquite cookies.
+Be sure to check out more of my gluten-free cookie recipes including my gluten-free chewy chocolate chip cookies, lemon almond flour cookies, homemade Danish butter cookies and for something new and different my cinnamon mesquite cookies.

 Are M&Ms Gluten-Free?

-There is no information on the m&m”s website regarding gluten.
+There is no information on the m&m’s website regarding gluten.
 They do have statements regarding wheat on the packaging, but m&m’s are not certified gluten-free.
 Here is some specific info about the different flavors.

 - The packaging for the plain m&ms and mini plain m&m’s have no wheat warnings and I know that many people with Celiac Disease consider them to be safe.